cds-snc/gcds-docs/src/en/components/stepper/code.md

 Use a stepper as a guide when a sequence (form or process) can be divided into logical steps and will span three or more pages.

-## Accessibility and coding for steppers
+## Coding and accessibility for steppers

 ### Use each step for a goal